 We use buckwheat primarily as a cover crop at Breakneck Acres since it’s quick to grow and is an excellent weed suppressant.
 After milling a small batch and doing a taste test of buckwheat pancakes, we knew that buckwheat flour would need to be added to our product list!
 Since the yield is low and we save seed every season, supplies may be low.
 Be sure to grab a bag when it’s available!
 Like our other products, buckwheat flour does not contain additives or preservatives.
 The flour should be kept in the freezer or refrigerator and should be used within two months of purchase.

 There are many varieties of corn grown, including, flint, dent, popcorn, and ornamental in colors that vary from white, yellow, red and blue.
 Flint and dent corn are typically grown for milling.
-At Breakneck Acres, we are currently working with two certified organic varieties of dent corn—an open pollinated and hybrid.
+At Breakneck Acres, we work with certified organic and non-GMO varieties of dent corn.

 We currently offer three sifted products; corn flour, cornmeal, and corn grit (also known as polenta to the high class and mush to the common folk!).
 Like our wheat flour, our corn products should be stored in the freezer or refrigerator after opening and we recommend using within three months of purchase.